ariajanke/ariajanke/README.md

 # My Projects

 ### RESTful Recipes API
+This is a part of the "ofdb-sample" project.
 This API computes the nutrition facts of recipes based on their respective ingredients.
 It even has features to process nested ingredients.
 You can read a transcript of a demo of this API in the "subproject's" [README](https://github.com/ariajanke/ofdb-sample/blob/main/recipe-api/README.md#user-content-demo).

 ### AABB Physics Library
 Axis Aligned Bounding Box physics library.
 Physics can be very tricky to implement (especially from "scratch").
 Here I manage to get by using knowledge with floating points, and learn a bit about WASM along the way.